-In our day and age – and in our psychological lingo – denial gets a bad rap.
-We are used to its negative connotations – i.e., its use to hide the truth.
-Alcoholics deny the affect their drinking has on family members and so never have to get sober.
-Teachers deny that their arrogance is intimidating students and so the students never ask for help and never learn.
-In this view, denial creates a vicious circle that only repeats the fundamental error.
+We tend to think of denial in terms of its negative negative connotations – i.e., its use to hide the truth.
+Alcoholics deny the affect their drinking has on family members and so never get sober.
+Teachers deny their intellectual arrogance is intimidating students and so the students never ask for help and never learn to the fullest of their or their teacher’s potential.
+On this view, denial creates a vicious circle that only repeats the fundamental error.
 Healing never happens.

 Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal: But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal: For where your treasure is, there will your heart be also.

 And a few sentences later, the helpful reminder that a person cannot “serve two masters:”

 . . . for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon.

 Or, as the course puts it: “The Atonement is a total commitment” (T-2.II.7:1).